 To be a leader in creating and advancing innovation and excellence in Public Health.

-To achieve the mission and vision, SDSU SPH has prioritized the following six goals, with associated focal areas and metrics to track progress toward goals.
+To achieve the mission, vision, and values, SDSU SPH has prioritized the following six goals, with associated focal areas and metrics to track progress toward goals.

 Goal 1: Continuously Enhance the Academic and Professional Preparation of SPH Students

 1.1 Undergraduate Student Success

 Strategies: (1) Ensure relevant current content of courses and expand curricular offerings; and (2) Recruit faculty and advisors dedicated to undergraduate (UG) program.

 Pursuit of Future Graduate Degree Education and Employment in a Health-Related Sector

 Strategies: (1) Launch professional development series; (2) Present graduate program offerings within required classes; (3) Identify and recruit talented undergraduates for Graduate School mentoring and application; (4) Expanded support for job searches; and (5) Target graduate admission information to existing undergraduate programs and organizations that support Black, indigenous, and other people of color (BIPOC) and other underrepresented students in academia [Advancement Via Individual Determination (AVID), Initiative for Maximizing Student Development (IMSD), Maximizing Access to Research Careers (MARC), etc.].

 Student Diversity, Equity, and Inclusion